...because where would you need to pray more than in a voting booth?

 the earth and her plenitude.

-Give to all the peoples of this country
+Give to all the peoples of this land

 the strength and will to pursue righteousness